coobas/yoyo-migrations/README.rst

 Note that some databases (eg MySQL) do not support rollback on DDL statements (eg ``CREATE ...`` and ``ALTER ...`` statements).
-For these databases you may need to manually intervene to reset the database state should errors occur during your migration.
+For these databases you may need to manually intervene to reset the database state should errors occur in your migration.

 Using ``group`` allows you to nest steps, giving you control of where rollbacks happen.
 For example::